PirosB3/Blockchain-Lecture-UC-Berkeley/README.md

 ## Environment setup

 This webapp has been tested with Node v10.15.3.
 Use `npm install` to install all the various dependencies and, after installation finishes successfully, run `npm run serve` to run a live webserver on `http://localhost:9000`.
-Any chance to the TypeScript code will trigger the webpage to refresh with newly compiled code.
+Any change to the TypeScript code will trigger the webpage to refresh with newly compiled code.

 ## Credits